StatStud/book-club/content/posts/power-versus-force.md

 - Power servers others, whereas force is self-serving.
 Force is limited, while power is unlimited.
 - A reoccurring pattern we see is that all of these great statements echo this universal truth: **freedom, liberty, and the equality of all men by virtue of endowment by a divine higher power**.
 - It's important to remember that to violate principle for the **practical** *expediency* is to relinquish enormous power.
 Principle and expediency must be differentiated.
+- Falsehood makes us go weak; acting from false positions typically results in the use of force.
+- **Denying the basic *biological needs* and instinctual drives is futile.** Blocking normal sexual outlets merely results in the creation of *abnormal* sexual outlets.
+The solutions that have power are the ones realistically based at the level of acceptance (350) rather than shame (20).
+- Successful solutions are based on the **powerful principle** that resolution occurs by fostering the positive, not by attacking the negative.
+- Why humility?
+Because the athlete recognizes that the maximal personal effort brought them to the breakthrough point from which they were transported by a power greater than that of the individual self.
+They realize at that moment that their performance was not merely the result of individual effort, but of a much higher power.
+- If top performers are imbued with the belief that their excellence isn't a personal accomplishment, but a gift belonging to all of mankind as a demonstration of man's potential, they'll go strong and remain so through any event.
+- If top performers are imbued with the belief that their excellence isn't a personal accomplishment, but a gift belonging to all of mankind **as a demonstration of man's potential**, they'll go strong and remain so through any event.
+- Where higher motivations toward excellence give access to the realm of grace and power, self-centered motivations of personal gain draw one almost magnetically into the realm of force.
+- It's an honoring of human achievement that transcends personal pride.
+We honor the endeavor, no the personal accomplishment, which is only the occasion and expression of something greater, universal, and innate in the human heart.

 # Foreword